helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

   - How can we do this?
     - Freeze the file system
     - Unmount the RAID Array
     - Shutting down the associated EC2 instance.
+(Easiest option)

 ## Create an AMI lab - Volumes vs. Snapshots